 With Purim coming up soon, I wanted to feature some elegant kosher cocktails with my readers.
 Since I’m not really a big cocktail drinker myself (I’ve always been more of a wine girl), I asked my friend Ashley for advice.
 Ashley has a chef for a boyfriend, a buddy who is a mixologist, and an aunt (my dear friend Sharon) who knows a thing or two about cocktails.
 Together, we worked on creating some homemade flavor infused vodkas and herb infused simple syrups.
 Then, with input from Ashley’s family and friends, we used these homemade vodkas and syrups to create some fun and unique cocktails.
-We conducted a series of taste-tests in the Shiksa kitchen, and after some trial and error we came up with some terrific drink recipes!
+We conducted a series of taste-tests, and after some trial and error we came up with some terrific drink recipes!
 They’re really tasty.
 I should know, I had fun testing every single one (and woke up with quite a headache the next day!).
 We tweaked them till they were just right, and now I’m thrilled to share them with you.

 The first on our list is a “Shortcut Mojito.”
 We named it that because the recipe uses mint-infused simple syrup, which means the drink does not require muddling mint leaves with sugar.
 All you need to do is combine the ingredients in a shaker, pour over ice, and enjoy!
 Of course, you’ll need to make some mint infused simple syrup, but that process is beyond easy– and you can make many cocktails from a single batch.
 To learn how to make mint infused simple syrup or other herb infused syrups, click here.
 You can garnish with fresh mint leaves (like in the picture) or with a fresh lime wedge to make it pretty.